 Retroactive Child Support: If you did not establish a child support agreement originally, it may be possible to seek retroactive child support.
 It is best to ask if our attorneys can help you pursue payments dating back three years, as allowed by North Carolina law prior to settling child support.

 Visitation Rights: Visitation rights and child support are two separate issues under the law, and you cannot refuse to honor one as punishment for problems with the other.
 If your former partner is not following child support or child custody orders, our compassionate attorneys can work with you to compel the other parent to comply.

-The dedicated North Carolina child support attorneys at Charles R. Ullman & Associates are committed to seeing you and your children through this process.
+The dedicated child support attorneys at Charles R. Ullman & Associates are committed to seeing you and your children through the process.
+Charles R. Ullman & Associates is committed to seeking reasonable outcomes to child support issues within the bounds of the law.
 Contact us today to learn how our understanding and compassionate legal team can help with your case.

 Read what some former clients say about their experience with Charles Ullman & Associates, then contact us to schedule an appointment.